Leuchtfeuer/mautic-goto-bundle/README.md

 - Optionally, display selected metadata of webinar(s) above form (e.g. title, description, duration, ...)
 - Automatically update webinar metadata from GoToWebinar
 - Caching of GoTo data - thus no wait time, no more "API calls exceeded" issues

+Note: Currently the bundle only covers GoToWebinar, the other GoTo products (GoToMeeting / GoToAssist / GoToTraining) appear on the 'Manage Plugins' page but are not supported.

 ## Requirements
 * Mautic 5.x